jarviscanada/jarvis_data_eng_AnitaMathews/README.md

 ## Professional Experiences

 **Junior Software Developer, Jarvis (November 2021-present)**: Developed an MVP for a Linux Cluster Monitoring agent using Agile techniques, a virtual machine provisioned using Google Cloud Platform, bash scripts, git, Docker and postgreSQL.
-Developed apps in Java to mimic Linux grep command and connect to postgreSQL database.
-Performed unit testing using the JUnit library.
+Developed apps in Java to mimic Linux grep command, connect to postgreSQL database and perform operations on Tweets using the Twitter API.
+Performed unit and integration testing using the JUnit and Mockito libraries.
 Participated in daily scrum meetings and weekly code reviews.

 **M.Sc.
 Student, McMaster University (September 2018-November 2020)**: Developed method to incorporate observational gas data into a star cluster evolution simulation written in Python.
 Analyzed results in Python to find trends in the gas densities and clustering of the stars over time.
 Used Linux commands and bash scripts to edit files and submit jobs on high performance computing clusters.
 Helped instruct first year physics lab courses and explained concepts covered in lectures.